phcurado/phcurado/README.md

 # Hi, I'm Paulo

-I'm a software engineer who enjoys open source projects Most of my work is in **Elixir**, but I also enjoy working with different languages and technologies.
+I'm a software engineer who enjoys open source projects.

+Most of my work is in **Elixir**, but I also enjoy working with different languages and technologies.

 If you enjoy my work, consider starring some of my repositories!

 📫 **Find me here**